burningdevil/test/tests/acceptance/docs/how-to-contribute.md

 No matter if you already have some implmentation or you just want to improve the template, please help to identify any reusable patterns and make them into this template.

 ### General
 Any enhancement against the test framework is welcomed.
-Please note we are already implementing UB support and Rally Test Case update.
+Examples as Performance Test support, Stability Test support, etc.

 ### Steps
 Generally Test Steps for Workstation natives will be reusable across teams.

 ### Page Objects
 Generally Page Objects for Workstation native will be reusable across teams.

 ## Submitting PR
 Please create a new branch and submit a pull request for whatever you want to improve.
 Code review will be performed by the designated POC.